codermu/templateios/README.md

 # templateios

-Template for creating a new Ios App with Oauth2 Protocol ready, writen in swift 3 Xcode 8 is required to open this project
+Template for creating a new Ios App with Oauth2 Protocol ready,

+writen in Swift 3, Xcode 8 is required to open this project

 features included in this project :